Published On: Mar 18 2013 02:02:06 PM CDTUpdated On: Mar 22 2015 01:00:00 AM CDT

 1992: USAir Flight 405 crashes into Flushing Bay shortly after liftoff from New York City's LaGuardia Airport.
 Of the 51 people on board, 27 were killed in the accident, including the captain and one of the cabin crew members.
 The crash led to a number of studies into the effect that ice has on aircraft and several recommendations into prevention techniques.

-1991: High school instructor Pamela Smart, accused of manipulating her student-lover into killing her husband, is convicted in Exeter, N.H., on charges of accomplice to first-degree murder, conspiracy to commit murder and witness tampering.
+1991: High school instructor Pamela Smart, accused of manipulating her student-lover into killing her husband, is convicted in Exeter, New Hampshire, on charges of accomplice to first-degree murder, conspiracy to commit murder and witness tampering.
 She was given a mandatory sentence of life in prison without the possibility for parole.

 1990: A jury in Anchorage, Alaska, finds former tanker captain Joseph Hazelwood innocent of three major charges in connection with the 1989 Exxon Valdez oil spill, but convicts him of a minor charge of negligent discharge of oil.
 He was fined $50,000 and sentenced to 1,000 hours of community service.